smartxworks/virtink/README.md

 Compared to [KubeVirt](https://github.com/kubevirt/kubevirt), Virtink:

 - does not use libvirt or QEMU.
-By leveraging Cloud Hypervisor, VMs has lower memory footprints, higher performance and smaller attack surface.
+By leveraging Cloud Hypervisor, VMs has lower memory (≈30MB) footprints, higher performance and smaller attack surface.
-- does not require a long-running per-Pod launcher process, which further reduces runtime overheads.
+- does not require a long-running per-Pod launcher process, which further reduces runtime memory overhead (≈80MB).
 - is an especially good fit for running fully isolated Kubernetes clusters in an existing Kubernetes cluster.
 See our [Cluster API provider](https://github.com/smartxworks/cluster-api-provider-virtink) and the [knest](https://github.com/smartxworks/knest) tool for more details.

 Virtink consists of 3 components: